Peer influence breaks ergodicity in an opinion dynamics model with external information: Model implementation

 where

 In the following analyses, $\beta$ is held fixed to emphasise the effect of varying $\gamma$ across different scenarios, in line with the standard interpretation of $\beta$ in both physical and socio-economic contexts.
 Our focus is on the quantity $f_+$ across multiple simulations $S$, with the aim of identifying significant behavioural changes.
 We begin with the limit $\beta \rightarrow \infty$, as it exhibits the most characteristic features and dynamics that are suitable to analytical treatment.
 We then proceed to lower values of $\beta$.
-In each case, we examine the two types of dynamics, with and without memory.